nhoffmann/rusty-tomb-of-the-mask/README.md

 * Add more levels
 * Other stuff from the original Tomb Of The Mask
 * Release to iOS, so we need to move the character on swipe gestures as well

+## Or a minor pivot to make it fresh

+* Game/Movement mechanics from TotM
+* To complete a level, the player has to be in a certain configuration.
+Configurations are: Start, Square, Circle, Pentagon etc.
+* Passing certain tiles on the playing field changes the comfiguration
+* Level can only be completed when in a required configuration
+* Some element needed to increase difficulty by time passed, so it is stressful